 Also if PC2 explains only 20% of the variation in ME distribution, can it really be considered a “proxy”?

 The transition from initial abundances to PC is a technical trick that allows us to avoid the problem of predictor collinearity.
-The principal components obtained are just new coordinates that are characterized by the fraction of explained variance of the initial data.
+The principal components are just new coordinates that are characterized by the fraction of explained variance of the initial data.
 How much of the variance describes the PCs is not important for the aim of our analysis.
-What is important is that PCs are highly correlated with T-morphotype (PC1) and E-morphotype (PC2) abundance, both on algae and bottom.
-This means that we can accurately translate PC values into mussel abundance of a particular morphotype (as illustrated at Fig. 3 B, C).
+What is important is that PCs are highly correlated with the abundance of T-morphotype (PC1) and E-morphotype (PC2), both on algae and on bottom.
+This means that we can accurately translate PC values into the abundance of mussels of a particular morphotype (as illustrated in Fig. 3 B, C).

 The Introduction and Discussion are way too long.

-We tried to keep the Introduction and Discussion as short as possible, but we had to take into account the recommendations of other reviewers.
+We tried to keep the Introduction and Discussion as short as possible considering that we had to take into account the recommendations of the other reviewers.

 Line 470: How do the authors know that hybrids are rare in the Kola zone?
 Is there a citation they can provide?

-We provide references to studies in which this has been proven (L577-578).
+We have provided the references (L577-578).
 Line 721: the arrows in Fig 1 are very hard to see when printed in black, white and gray.

 We apologize for this design flaw.
-Corrected Line 752: Not clear where the solid lines are and what they delineate.
+It has been corrected.
+Line 752: Not clear where the solid lines are and what they delineate.
 There are solid lines at 0.50 and 0.25/0.75 but these are just grid markers…

 We apologize for this design flaw.
-Corrected
+It has been corrected.

 ------------------------- Reviewer 2 report: In this paper, the authors use joint species distribution models to evaluate coexistence of two species of blue mussels.
 The dataset they have is impressive.
 The paper could use substantial work to improve clarity and to broaden out the topic to more general ecological principles.
 General comments The introduction is extremely long and unclear.
 The background information could be much more direct and succinct.
 For example, Table 1 summarizing the potential drivers that are considered in this paper could be referenced in the introduction; it wasn’t until this table was referenced in line 196 that I was able to understand the main categories relevant to this study.
 I think a statement that several factors (Table 1) have been hypothesized to drive distributions would suffice, and the authors could eliminate a lot of the text describing each individual driver.
 In Table 1, adding a literature reference or two identifying a previous study that looked at each driver would help organize the parameters tested in the context of past research.
 There is also a tone in the Introduction that a lot of separate drivers have been looked at in the past, but there’s no consensus, or there’s not a single driver that comes out as being more important.
 Yet, the findings of this paper are that many drivers are important (lines 325).
 So the Introduction sets up a false expectation that the single most important driver is going to be identified because of the extensive dataset used here, but it does not deliver on this expectation.
 The authors should also be made clear from the start (probably in the Introduction itself) that the relative influence of the different drivers is not going to be identified in this paper (as stated in line 484-485).

-We sincerely appreciate your advice that allowed us to improve both illustrations and the text.
+We are sincerely grateful for your advice that allowed us to improve both illustrations and the text.